neshala/cloudflare/README.md

-Cloud Flare DNS update script
+Cloud Flare DNS update tool
 ==========

-Cloud Flare DNS update script can be used as Linux cron, so if you setup it on every 5 minutes, it will fetch your current public IP address, and compare it with your DNS records IP.
+Cloud Flare DNS update script can be used as Linux or OS X cron, so if you setup it on every 5 minutes, it will fetch your current public IP address, and compare it with your DNS records IP.
 If they are not the same, DNS will be updated.

 How-to